minershive/hiveon-kb/hiveon-asic-firmware/general/how_to_build_s10.md

 path: /hiveon-asic-firmware-general-how-to-build-s10
 parent_category: Hiveon ASIC Firmware
 category: General
+meta_description: Are you going to build up an Antminer S10 from two Antminers S9?
+This instruction is here to help.
 ---

 Antminer S10 is a combination of two Antminers S9 connected to the same power supply unit.
 To turn your Antminers S9 into Antminer S10, follow these steps: